dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 [![8-24-23_14.png](/assets/images/8-24-23/8-24-23_14.png)](/assets/images/8-24-23/8-24-23_14.png)

-If we right click on this instruction and choose "Follow in Dump - plcore.10007258' we can view the in memory value that's being passed to CreateFileA
+If we right click on this instruction and choose **'Follow in Dump - plcore.10007258'** we can view the in memory value that's being passed to CreateFileA

 [![8-24-23_15.png](/assets/images/8-24-23/8-24-23_15.png)](/assets/images/8-24-23/8-24-23_15.png)